SteveHodge/assistantdm/readme.txt

 ---=== IN PROGRESS ===---
+* TODO darkness should be part of the map stack, with option to use map bounds or extend bounds.
+Only walls in same map stack should be considered.
 * TODO Key based movement for tokens
 * TODO Toggleable walls
 * BUG: Some feats not applied when manually added (e.g. "Weapon Focus (Gore)" on Triceratops